-When we’re imagining our ideal relationship, no one thinks:
+When we’re imagining our ideal relationship, absolutely no one thinks:

 “I want to be in an unhappy relationship with a person who is only out to dominate and humiliate me, and who will use me for sex and entertainment along the way.
 Ideally, he’ll be someone who has no respect for me and who will manipulate me into losing all respect for myself.
 He must be able to take control of me so he can hurt me deeply and repeatedly, and yet keep me running back for more with just a few kind words or a worn-out promise.
 I want him to be a pathological liar and I want to be let down in every way.
 I want to give up all the dreams I ever had for myself in exchange for a few stale crumbs of false affection.
 I want to be kept on emotional tenterhooks, in constant turmoil as I wonder where I stand with him, what I’m doing wrong, how I can make him happy, where he really is right now, and what will happen tomorrow.
 I want someone who will waste my time while he abuses me and diminishes me until I don’t have the strength to stand up and walk away and I don’t even want to.
 I want to learn to blame myself for all of this.
 And I want someone who can make me believe this is love.”

-Even though no one wants this for themselves, it is exactly what happens for many people.
+Even though none of us wanted this for ourselves, it is exactly what happened to many of us.
 How can this be?
 People are sucked into these relationships by way of charm and manipulation every day, and they are kept in them for many months or many years.
 Harm will result.

 How does this happen, and what can you do about it?